 Wednesday, I posted about the frustrations that you will encounter in leading a group.
 Today we are focusing on the rewards.

-Getting out of the house – When you have a group you are forced to get out of the house.
-You’ll have to start “scheduling” weekend Netflix binges as you’ll be too busy doing things!
+Getting out of the house – When you have a group you are the main scheduler of activities.
+That also means you will be attending almost all events as it is YOUR group.
+You’ll actually have to start “scheduling” weekend Netflix binges!

-Meeting new people – There are so many perks to constantly meeting new people.
+Meeting new people – There are many perks to constantly meeting new people.

 - Exposes you to a variety of people – different ages, different ethnicities, different personalities, etc. You’re always learning something new or seeing things from a different perspective.